dbos-inc/dbos-docs/docs/tutorials/openapi-tutorial.md

 Operon [handlers](http://localhost:3000/tutorials/http-serving-tutorial#handlers) (i.e. methods with `@GetApi` or `@PostApi`) are mapped to OpenAPI [path items](https://spec.openapis.org/oas/v3.0.3#path-item-object).
-Path item operations optionally include security requirements, which map to security schemes defined centrally in the OpenAPI definition file.
+Path item operations optionally include security requirements, which map to security schemes defined in the `components.securitySchemes` section of the  OpenAPI definition file.
 Some OpenAPI generators use this information to automatically manage user credentials in the generated client code.

 [Authentication](./authentication-authorization.md) in Operon is done via the middleware function passed to `@Authentication`.